-- The Introductory Section provides basic information about the organization. - The Financial Section includes an investment overview provided by the System's consultants, the independent auditor's report, Management's Discussion and Analysis (MD&A), basic financial statements, notes to the basic financial statements and required supplemental information. - The Actuarial Section contains the consulting actuary's Certification Letter and the full actuarial valuation report. - The Historical Information & Benefits Sections contain highlights of historical benefit changes, a comparative statement of membership over the last two years and the membership benefit guide.
+• The Introductory Section provides basic information about the organization.

+• The Financial Section includes an investment overview provided by the System's consultants, the independent auditor's report, Management's Discussion and Analysis (MD&A), basic financial statements, notes to the basic financial statements and required supplemental information.

+• The Actuarial Section contains the consulting actuary's Certification Letter and the full actuarial valuation report.

+• The Historical Information & Benefits Sections contain highlights of historical benefit changes, a comparative statement of membership over the last two years and the membership benefit guide.

 Montemayor Britton Bender PC, the System's independent auditor, issued an unqualified opinion on the System's financial statements.
 The report indicates that the financial statements are in accordance with Governmental Accounting Standards Board rulings and that the System's financial condition and operations are fairly presented.
-It is the best report an independent auditor may issue.

-The 2020 actuarial valuation was performed by Gabriel, Roeder, Smith & Company (GRS).
-The Actuarial Valuation Report indicates that the funding ratio (assets compared to liabilities) is 58.6 percent, and the period to amortize unfunded liabilities is 30 years.
+The 2021 actuarial valuation was performed by Gabriel, Roeder, Smith & Company (GRS).
+The Actuarial Valuation Report indicates that the funding ratio (assets compared to liabilities) is 60.2 percent, and the period to amortize unfunded liabilities is 30 years.